 A wage agreement at Charles Sturt University deals the NTEU out

 The industrial relations experts attending the system-wide summit on the state of enterprise bargaining would have come as close as university officials ever do to cheering on Friday.
-Staff at Charles Sturt, where staff voted for an enterprise deal opposed by the National Tertiary Education Union.
+Staff at Charles Sturt U have voted for an enterprise deal opposed by the National Tertiary Education Union.

 The deal delivers a 3 per cent per annum pay rise for three years, under the 4 per cent the union is asking for at campuses across the country but the way the union was defeated is more significant than the way it did not get as much as it wanted for staff.
 It seems that everybody at the last bargaining session signed off on the deal but that the National Tertiary Education Union representatives changed their mind soon after the meeting broke up.
 The union says its team realised there were unsettled issues and that the pay rise did not cover all of the time since the last EB expired.
 Others argue that the local bargainers were over-ruled by the union’s head office, which wanted the four, the four and nothing but the four.
 Whatever occurred Vice Chancellor Andrew Vann decided to take the deal to a vote.
 Which he won, with a solid if not overwhelming majority.
 Some 1850 of CSU’s 2200 staff voted with 60 per cent supporting the deal.
 Vice Chancellors of universities where bargaining is stalled will be wondering whether they should follow Vann’s lead.
 “This is a highly significant win,” one veteran of many bargaining blues said yesterday.

 A deal at Deakin